Written by: Sir_pick_the_prick#2209 & EggsD#9603

 Normal Attack: Ancient Sword Art

-Qiqi strikes nearby enemies with her sword, doing Phys damage.
-In all carry comps she is in, this is the most significant part of her kit, and is surprisingly versatile for her character in general.
+Qiqi strikes nearby enemies with her sword, doing Physical damage.
+In all comps where she is the driver, this is the most significant part of her kit, and is surprisingly versatile for her character in general.

 Skill: Adeptus Art: Herald of Frost

 Using the Icevein Talisman, Qiqi brings forth the Herald of Frost, dealing Cryo DMG to surrounding opponents.